eessanaa/Bob-Horton-Melting-Curve-Project/Exercise Outline.md

 ## Background (brief)
 - **Wallace rule (quick estimate for short oligos):**
   Tm (°C) = 2 × (A + T) + 4 × (G + C)
+- Works only for certain lengths of sequences (about 14–20 base pairs)
 - The **App** uses nearest-neighbor thermodynamics + HMM smoothing to produce fraction-melted and derivative curves.
 - **uMelt** generates reference melting curves with ionic parameters (Na⁺, Mg²⁺, DMSO).